flukis/fishery/EXPLANATION.md

 # Context

-There is a data from sheet [https://stein.efishery.com/v1/storages/5e1edf521073e315924ceab4/list](https://stein.efishery.com/v1/storages/5e1edf521073e315924ceab4/list), we need to serve that data, the data is about fishery price in some area, it have comodity name, city, province, price, size, and data creation date.
+There is a data from sheet [https://stein.efishery.com/v1/storages/5e1edf521073e315924ceab4/list](https://stein.efishery.com/v1/storages/5e1edf521073e315924ceab4/list), we need to serve that data, the data is about fishery price in some area, it have comodity (fish name), city, province, price, size, and data creation date.

 # Goals